 - Lyft & Uber

-- When not directly in the city, both Lyft and Uber are great options.
+- When not in manhattan, both Lyft and Uber are great options.
 We prefer Lyft because it treats the drivers better, and you can tip them.
 Try Lyft Line for a cheaper ride if you don’t mind sharing with other passengers.
 Download Lyft here.

 - You can get a cab to & from the airport, but it can be pricey.
 Share a ride if you can.
 It costs around $40 to get into the city from la Guardia, and about $65 from JFK.
 A cab from Newark is…expensive!!